 Daniel's "Abomination of Desolation"

-The prophet Daniel (in chapters 8 and 11) describes the events surrounding Antiochus in great detail.
-For this reason, secular scholars even claim that the Book of Daniel must have been written much later, after the events of Hanukkah.
+The prophet Daniel (in chapters 8 and 11) predicted the events surrounding Antiochus in great detail.
+Because of that, secular scholars even claim that the Book of Daniel must have been written much later, after the events of Hanukkah.
 Daniel’s description is that precise!

 Daniel calls the idol that Antiochus set up in the Temple “the abomination that makes desolate.”
 For example,